Kati Jo Spisak

-Kati Jo Spisak (born November 22, 1983) is retired American soccer player who played as a goalkeeper.
-She is currently an assistant coach for Washington Spirit in the NWSL.
+Kati Jo Spisak (born November 22, 1983) is an American professional soccer coach and retired American soccer player who played as a goalkeeper.
+She is currently a super agent in Women's Soccer and owns her own boutique agency, Spisak Agency, in the NWSL.

 Playing career

 College

-Spisak attended Texas A&M University where she was a three time All-American and team captain, and repeatedly on the Herman Trophy watch list.
+Spisak attended Texas A&M University where she was a three time All-American and team captain, and repeatedly on the Herman Trophy list.
 She would also earn team honors as Newcomer of the Year (2002) and Defensive MVP (2003).
+Spisak was inducted to the Texas A&M Hall of Fame in 2018.